FredrikBakken/udacity_data-engineering/capstone-project/readme.md

 # Step 1 | Scope the Project and Gather Data

 ## Scope of the Project
-The capstone project for my journey through the [Udacity Data Engineering](https://www.udacity.com/course/data-engineer-nanodegree--nd027) course looks into creating a data pipeline by using the IoT-23 dataset by Stratosphere Laboratory and enriching the dataset with IP related information from two other datasets, *ASN* ([autonomous system number](https://en.wikipedia.org/wiki/Autonomous_system_(Internet))) and *City*, by MaxMind.
-It is built using a Docker container environment for simple scaling and deployment to *any* platform.
+The capstone project for my journey throughout the [Udacity Data Engineering](https://www.udacity.com/course/data-engineer-nanodegree--nd027) course looks into creating a data pipeline by using the IoT-23 dataset by Stratosphere Laboratory and enriching the dataset with network related information from three other datasets, *ASN* ([autonomous system number](https://en.wikipedia.org/wiki/Autonomous_system_(Internet))), *City Blocks*, and *City Locations* by MaxMind.

+It is to be built by using a Docker container environment for simple scaling and deployment to *any* platform.
+The following containers will be constructed for handling each part of the project:

+- **Data Engineering** | This container will handle the ETL-processes of extracting, transforming, and loading the cleaned data in the data warehouse.
+It will be designed to use Apache Airflow for managing the workflows and Apache Spark for handling the datasets.
+The container will be built upon the [puckel/docker-airflow:1.10.9](https://hub.docker.com/r/puckel/docker-airflow/dockerfile) docker container and then extended with the installation of Apache Spark and to download of the datasets required in the project.
+- **Data Warehouse** | This container will function as the storage for the cleaned data extracted from the datasets.
+It is to be handled by the [postgres:latest](https://hub.docker.com/layers/postgres/library/postgres/latest/images/sha256-45bbfe24861756fa1406f8f7942892510b66374e1e25ae758eea49e6ab7725a3) docker container.
+- **Visual Analytics** | This container will function as the quality assurance and analytics container for the project.
+It will be designed to handle queries towards the data warehouse and visualize the results for the user in Jupyter Notebooks.
+The container that is to be used is the [jupyter/datascience-notebook](https://hub.docker.com/r/jupyter/datascience-notebook).

 ## Datasets
-This project looks into engineering data from the [IoT-23 dataset](https://www.stratosphereips.org/datasets-iot23), *a labeled dataset with malicious and benign IoT network traffic*, and two support datasets from MaxMind's [GeoIP2 databases](https://dev.maxmind.com/geoip/geoip2/geolite2/), with correlated IP-information about geographical locations and ASNs.
+This project looks into engineering data from the [IoT-23 dataset](https://www.stratosphereips.org/datasets-iot23), *a labeled dataset with malicious and benign IoT network traffic*, and three support datasets from MaxMind's [GeoIP2 databases](https://dev.maxmind.com/geoip/geoip2/geolite2/), with correlated IP network information about geographical locations and ASNs.

 1. The IoT-23 dataset is used as the baseline for this project, which includes PCAP-data with attached labels that describes the corresponding malware or benign information.
 In total the dataset contains 764,308,000 packets that has been captured between 9th of May 2018 to 21st of September 2019.